MMouyart/AdminSys/Softwares/Zabbix/ZabbixAgentInstall.md

 We will proceed as follow :
 - install the agent and configure it with clear text conmmunications
 - configure the agent to encrypt communications using a psk
+- configure the agent to encrypt communications using a certificate

 ## Installing zabbix agent and configure it for cleartext communications
 First download the zabbix agent .deb file and unpack it